 7. Use of the substance is continued despite the presence of known consequences to physical or emotional health.

-6. Other activities that are important to them like exercising, family events, or cognitive based activities will be given up due to the effects of sugar binging.
+6. Other activities that are important to them like exercising, family events, or cognitive-based activities will be given up due to the effects of sugar binging.

 7. The individual addicted to sugar will continue to engage in consumption even when they are fully aware that they will experience serious consequences like low blood sugar, depression, anxiety attacks, inability to function, brain fog, not being the mother they want to be, or poor job performance.
-Even when their doctor tells them they may die from type 2 diabetes complications, obesity or heart disease, if they don’t change their diet, many are still unable to quit.
+Even when their doctor tells them they may die from type 2 diabetes complications, obesity, or heart disease, if they don’t change their diet, many are still unable to quit.

 As you can see, those struggling with sugar addiction fulfill all the criteria for the definition of addiction.
-However, they face another disadvantage that someone struggling with drug or alcohol dependence doesn’t encounter, which is lack of support and encouragement to overcome their addiction.
+However, they face another disadvantage that someone struggling with drug or alcohol dependence doesn’t encounter, which is a lack of support and encouragement to overcome their addiction.
 Most people, even many health care practitioners, fail to see their consumption as true dependence or recognize the seriousness of its impact and how difficult it is to conquer.
 Not only that, they provide them with no resources to achieve the goal.

 End Your Sugar Addiction Today

 Fortunately, you can find everything you need to be successful in overcoming your cravings for sugar and carbs in this handy little toolkit.
 Addiction to sugar occurs because consumption of sugar alters brain chemistry and damages the endocrine system.
 With the right changes in diet and lifestyle, you can restore balance to brain chemistry and the endocrine system, at which time cravings will dissipate.
-As someone who has recovered from addiction to sugar and carbs and many other substances, you can learn the exact principles I use that enable me to live craving-free.
+As someone who has recovered from addiction to sugar and carbs and many other substances, you can learn the exact principles I use that enable me to live a craving-free life.

-American Psychiatric Association DSM IV
+- American Psychiatric Association DSM